source-foundry/Hack/CONTRIBUTING.md

 - **Visual semantics** - establish semantic commonalities for glyphs used in source code text and create common visual designs within these semantic groups

+# Issue Reporting

+Issue reports from users are extremely important to foster the ongoing development of the typeface.
+If you identify a problem, we request that you report it through a new issue report on the Github repository.
+Please include the following information in your (bug) issue report:

+- Hack font version
+- variant(s) of the Hack fonts that are affected (Regular, Bold, Italic, BoldItalic)
+- font size at which the problem was observed and whether it occurs at other sizes within the Core design target range (see above)
+- operating system and version
+- application where the issue was observed and version (important for us to understand the renderer involved)
+- screenshot images that visually demonstrate the problem

+Please describe what led to the problem in detail.

+# Pull Requests

+We highly encourage contributions to the Hack typeface source code, repository scripts, and documentation.
+Please read and understand our design philosophy statement above in order to avoid frustration with work that we cannot merge upstream.
+We are willing to consider pull requests that follow these design guidelines.
+If you intend to submit changes that fall outside of the design guidelines, we highly suggest that you post an issue report with the proposed changes for discussion *before you do the work*.
+There is never wasted work.
+If a change is of value to you, it is likely to be of value to others and this is the perfect situation for a downstream fork of Hack that you can maintain and share with other users.